RainEggplant/chatgpt-telegram-bot/README.md

 2. Modify the `local.json` following the instructions in the file.
 The settings in `local.json` will override the default settings in `default.json`.
   - Set `api.version` to `v3` if you want to use the browser-based API.
 Then provide the OpenAI / Google / Microsoft credentials and other settings.
 You can refer to [this](https://github.com/transitive-bullshit/chatgpt-api/tree/v3#authentication) and [this](https://github.com/transitive-bullshit/chatgpt-api/blob/v3/docs/classes/ChatGPTAPIBrowser.md#parameters) for more details.
 Make sure you have a Chromium-based browser installed.
   - Set `api.version` to `v4` if you want to use the browserless API.
 Then provide your [OpenAI API Key](https://platform.openai.com/overview) and other settings.
 You can refer to [this](https://github.com/transitive-bullshit/chatgpt-api/blob/main/docs/classes/ChatGPTAPI.md#parameters) for more details.
+    > **Warning**
+    >

-> **Warning** Using the browserless API may incur charges depending on the model you use (defined in `api.v4.completionParams` and the default value depends on the version of your `chatgpt` node module).
-Get more details about this from [the issue section](https://github.com/transitive-bullshit/chatgpt-api/issues) of the API repository and the [Discord channel](https://discord.gg/v9gERj825w).
+    > Using the browserless API may result in charges based on the model you use, as defined in the `api.v4.completionParams` (the default value depends on the version of your `chatgpt` node module).
+Get more details about this from [the issue section](https://github.com/transitive-bullshit/chatgpt-api/issues) of the API repository.
+    >
+    > Alternatively, if you prefer to avoid charges, you can utilize the community reverse proxy servers that mimic OpenAI's completions API.
+Please refer to [this](https://github.com/transitive-bullshit/chatgpt-api/blob/main/demos/demo-reverse-proxy.ts) for more details.

 Then you can start the bot with: